PetrKorab/Arabica/README.md

 **coffee_break**  provides sentiment analysis and breakpoint identification in aggregated time series of sentiment.

+The implemented models are:

-The implemented model is **VADER** (Valence Aware Dictionary and sEntiment Reasoner), a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
-See: *Hutto, & Gilbert, 2014.
-VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.* Available from [here](https://ojs.aaai.org/index.php/ICWSM/article/view/14550).
+* **VADER** is a lexicon and rule-based sentiment classifier attuned explicitly to sentiments expressed in social media.
+Available from [here](https://ojs.aaai.org/index.php/ICWSM/article/view/14550).

+* **FinVADER** improves VADER's classification accuracy, including two financial lexicons.
+Available from [here](https://pypi.org/project/finvader/).

 Structural breaks in the time series are identified with the **Fisher-Jenks algorithm** (Jenks, 1977.
 Optimal data classification for choropleth maps).